 Dr. Arjun Srivathsa

-Arjun joined WCS-India in 2012 as a Research Associate.
+Arjun joined WCS–India in 2012.
 He obtained his Master of Science degree in Wildlife Biology and Conservation from the graduate program offered by NCBS–WCS in 2012.
-He obtained his PhD from the University of Florida, USA.
+He obtained his PhD from the University of Florida, USA in 2020.
 His doctoral research focused on conservation ecology of dholes.
+He is currently a DST INSPIRE Fellow at the National Centre for Biological Sciences (NCBS–TIFR) and an Affiliate Scientist with WCS–India.

-Arjun’s research interests and on-going collaborative projects include studies of carnivore ecology and human-carnivore interactions across multiple landscapes in India.
-He is a member of the IUCN Species Survival Commission Canid Specialist Group and the IUCN Dhole Working Group.
+Arjun’s past and on-going collaborative projects include studies of carnivore ecology, applied conservation research, human-carnivore interactions, country- and region-scale conservation prioritizations, and methodological approaches to wildlife population monitoring across multiple landscapes in Asia.
+He is a member of the IUCN SSC Canid Specialist Group, the IUCN Dhole Working Group and an Associate of the Indian Academy of Sciences.
 He is also a professional artist and cartoonist, specializing in creating conservation-themed artwork for nature education and science communication.